Grace (Jeff Buckley album): Music

 Entertainment Weekly described Grace as a blend of "choirboy cabaret" and Led Zeppelin guitar, with vocals that "spiral into spasms of romantic despair".
 Uncut said it combined "androgynous vocals, '70s rock, power chords and heroic drumming".
 The lyrics for "Grace" were inspired by Buckley's separation from his ex-girlfriend at the airport before moving to New York City.

 Release

+"Grace" was released as a single in August 1994, followed by "Last Goodbye" on May 8, "So Real" and "Eternal Life".
 Buckley toured internationally for 18 months to promote Grace.
 According to the Mojo critic Jim Irvin, the performances "veered between delicate acoustic sets and full-scale sonic onslaughts", with Buckley "becoming increasingly interested in the harder end of the sound and the power of a band".
-"Grace", "Last Goodbye", "So Real" and "Eternal Life" were released as singles.

-Grace did not meet Columbia's sales expectations and did not achieve wide popularity in Buckley's lifetime.
+Grace sold 500,000 copies worldwide in its first year.
+It did not meet Columbia's sales expectations and did not achieve wide popularity in Buckley's lifetime.
 It received little radio airplay.
 It spent seven weeks on the US Billboard 200, reaching number 149.
-By the time of Buckley's death in 1997, it had sold 175,000 copies.
-It was more successful in Australia, where it reached number 9 on the ARIA charts.
+It was more successful in Australia, where it was released in early 1995 and reached number 9 on the ARIA charts.
+By the time of Buckley's death in 1997, Grace had sold 175,000 copies in the US.